biojava/logo/README.md

 We are hosting a **competition to design a new logo** for the BioJava project.

+Update: Submissions are no longer accepted.
+We are currently voting for the winner of the competition.

+# Please vote

+Please vote [here](https://github.com/biojava/logo/issues/10) for your favorite new logo designs!

+You can vote by clicking the "smiley" icon on one of the comments below, followed by the thumbs up (+1)

+- Don't vote for a design that you submitted.
+- Votes for more than one design are ok, but only one vote per design.
+- All votes need to be in by the end of day Wednesday July 6th.

+## Rules

 Anybody can participate according to the following rules:

 * Submit your logo as a pull request for this project.
 Please follow the **[instructions for submitting](submissions/README.md)**.